CamberwellOnline Blog

 These are just a few of my favourites but I am sure we all know that there are a whole lot more hidden delights in our local neighbourhood.
 Where do you like to eat, and where are the secrets that you would rather keep to yourself?

-59 Responses to “Cruising around Camberwell’s Kitchen’s”
+59 thoughts on “Cruising around Camberwell’s Kitchen’s”

 1. I always have a soft spot for the Vineyard — it’s less than 50 yards from the front door; we had our post-wedding meal there; it’s always friendly and the food seems to have got better recently.